trade-tariff/ott-prototype/app/content/hs22/section_chapter_notes/chapter 03.md

    - (d) caviar or caviar substitutes prepared from fish eggs (heading [1604](/headings/1604)).

-2. In this chapter, the term ‘pellets’ means products which have been agglomerated either directly by compression or by the addition of a small quantity of binder.
+2. In this chapter, the term 'pellets' means products which have been agglomerated either directly by compression or by the addition of a small quantity of binder.

 3. Headings [0305](/headings/0305) to [0308](/headings/0308) do not cover flours, meals and pellets, fit for human consumption (heading [0309](/headings/0309))